Skirtle/COP4520-22-Assignment-1/README.md

 If you want to compile this yourself: in the directory where ThreadedPrimes.cpp was downloaded, in the command prompt, type and run the following: <br/>
 <code>g++ threadedPrimes.cpp -lpthread</code><br/>
 <code>./a.out</code> If it creates an exe instead, replace .out with .exe, or run it by double clicking it. <br/>
+If you are unable to compile it yourself, you may instead just download the output file and run it.
+If you download a.out, run the last command above.
+If you download a.exe, you may simply double click the file to run it. <br/>
-This will produce a text file named primes.txt with information about the time it took, the amount of primes found, the sum of the primes found, and the 10 largest primes <br/>
+Running the file will produce a text file named primes.txt with information about the time it took, the amount of primes found, the sum of the primes found, and the 10 largest primes <br/>